hardtware/DC2/README.md

 Enter `ubuntu` for the old password, and then enter your new password

-3.3 If you have more than one DC2, change your machine names by replacing `dc2` to a new name unique on your network in the
+3.3 If you have more than one DC2, change your hostname by replacing `dc2` to a new name unique on your network in the

 `/etc/hostname` and `/etc/hosts` files